jameshume/jehtech/src/html/c_and_cpp/concurrency.md

 targets.

-With C+11 and beyond, as the memory model is multi-threaded, threads, locks, etc., etc., are supported natively by the standard library.
+With C+11 and beyond, as the memory model is multi-threaded, threads, locks, etc., etc., are supported natively by the standard library, although the implementation may indeed just be `pthreads`, or similar, under the hood!

 ## Start A Thread